Kiranjith83/SA/SA.md

 - CloudHSM is not highly available by default and needs multi az deployment for HA.

 # AWS SSM Parameter store.
+- Secure serverless storage for configuration and secrets and it can be encrypted with KMS.
+- Store parameters in hierarchies.
+  - Helps to retrieve data part of a tree structure.
+  - data can be specified as absolute path.
+GetParametersByPath API call.
+- Track versions.
+- Set TTL to expire certain types of values such as passwords to start rotating passwords.
+- Integration with CloudFormation.
+- Free storage of parameters upto 10,000 store.

+# AWS Secrets Manager.
+- Similar to Paramter store but -
+  - Charge per secret store and per 10000 API calls.
+- Ability to rotate the keys automatically and apply credentials to aws services.
+  - Apply new key/password in RDS for you.
+- Ability to Generate random Secrets.
+- Secret manager can be shared accross accounts.
 -

 # AWS WAF